shihankanungo/shihankanungo.github.io/india-trip.md

 unhealthy meal since she left us to fend for ourselves in the Palo Alto wilderness.

 Tennis: Jessica Pegula vs. Aryna Sabalenka in the Finals of the Miami Open Masters 1000! <br>
+Sabalenka won.
 Djokovic plays tomorrow in the Men's Final.

 1PM: Just got back from a very pleasant walk.
 The weather is incredible --- slight nip in the air, a gentle and crisp breeze, just enough sunlight to make it pleasing, like a warm shower and incredible conversation.
 We are so fortunate to be living in such a